rdehaan/KRR-course-2020/hw3/assignment.md

 # Homework assignment 3

-In this assignment, you will use the problem solving paradigm of answer set programming to solve the problem of automated reasoning (in a particular setting).
+In this assignment, you will use the problem solving paradigm of answer set programming to solve the problem of automated planning (in a particular setting).

 You will finish a Python program ([asp_planner.py](asp_planner.py)) by implementing the core algorithm (in [asp_planner_core.py](asp_planner_core.py)) for the program.